Red Sox vs. Blue Jays Player Props Betting Odds

 Chapman Stats

-- Chapman has 38 hits with 15 doubles, five home runs, 15 walks and 21 RBI.
-He's also stolen one base.
+- Matt Chapman has 15 doubles, five home runs, 16 walks and 21 RBI (39 total hits).
+He has stolen one base.

-- Chapman hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 outings he is hitting .324 with six doubles, eight walks and four RBI.
+- Chapman has picked up a hit in eight games in a row.
+During his last 10 games he is hitting .343 with six doubles, eight walks and four RBI.

 Chapman Recent Games